dag/relvlast/docs/index.rst

   .. automethod:: dispatch_to_endpoint

+    :param endpoint:
+      A function, method or class that should produce a response for the request `environment`.
+    :param ramverk.environment.BaseEnvironment environment:
+      Environment object wrapping the request to dispatch from.

-    For functions and methods, the default implementation will inspect the call signature and map the keyword arguments to attributes on the :class:`environment <ramverk.environment.BaseEnvironment>`.
+    For functions and methods, the default implementation will inspect the call signature and map keyword arguments to attributes on the `environment`.
+For classes it creates an instance, passing along the environment, and then calls the instance.

-    For classes, it will create an instance passing the environment as a single positional argument and call it with no arguments.

     To simplify unit testing `kwargs` should be included as overrides when dispatching to an endpoint with keyword arguments, i.e. the case